COMP1005/COMP1005old2.github.io/README.md

-# The Carpentries Workbench Template R Markdown Lesson
+# COMP1005 Fundamentals of Programming Practicals

-This lesson is a template lesson that uses [The Carpentries Workbench][workbench].
+These lessons use the template from [The Carpentries Workbench][workbench].

-To get started using this template, make sure you're logged into Github and visit https://github.com/carpentries/workbench-template-rmd/generate and follow the instructions.

-If you have any questions, contact [@zkamvar](https://github.com/zkamvar)

 [workbench]: https://carpentries.github.io/sandpaper-docs/